KrishnaswamyLab/AAnet/README.md

 ## Introduction

 AAnet is a tool for scalable Archetypal Analysis of large and potentially non-linear datasets.
-A full description of the algorithm is available in our preprint on ArXiv.
+A full description of the algorithm is available in our manuscript on ArXiv.

 [D. van Dijk, D. Burkhardt, et al. Finding Archetypal Spaces for Data Using Neural Networks.
 2019. arXiv](https://arxiv.org/abs/1901.09078)